 Carter Harman was born at Brooklyn, New York, 14 June 1918, the son of Steven Palmer Harman, a newspaper editor, and Helen F. Doremus Harman.

-Harman enlisted as a private in the Army of the United States Army on 1 April 1942, assigned to the Air Corps.
-Enlistment records indicate that he was 5 feet, 7 inches (170.2 centimeters) tall and weighed 125 pounds (57 kilograms)
+Harman enlisted as a private in the Army of the United States Army at Hew York City on 1 April 1942, and was assigned to the Air Corps.
+Enlistment records indicate that he was 5 feet, 7 inches (170.2 centimeters) tall and weighed 125 pounds (57 kilograms).

 After World War II ended, Harman returned to his musical studies at Columbia University, New York City, receiving a master’s degree in 1949.